 Webroot SecureAnywhere is a fast and efficient antivirus solution that boasts some of the most effective security measures we've seen.
-Though it's not perfect, it's pricing scheme could use some tweaking, it's a strong contender for most people's attentions.
+Though it's not perfect, it's interface could use some tweaking for one, it's a strong contender for most people's attentions.
 Read our full review for the details.

 - McAfee Total Protection